snesgaard/craft-your-own-magic/design/platform-shoot-em-up.md

 The animation system is still responsible for moving, reshaping and activating the hitbox.
 But all the auxcillerary data is populated upon creation.
 If different animations results in different damage/effects then the resulting hitboxes must have unique names, but that is a reasonable restriction.

 Last note.
 In trying to model the decision making AI, i accidentally ended up making something very close to behavior tress.
 Funny how that works out sometimes :P

+# 2023-05-20

+So basically got both the pupper concept and scripting up and working.
+Works as intended.
+So now there's intent with automatic input buffering and works perfectly.

+Only question is what's next?
+Kinda wanted to create something ala Metal Slug, something without to many stats.
+More focues on bullets and dodging and combat screens.
+That brings up the question:

+* Setting and visual style
+* Enemy design and behavior
+* Level design

+An interesting note on on enemy and level design.
+A post on reddit made a point of these not being separatable in a platform focused game.
+Both work together.
+They form a puzzle which the player must solve.
+Either by avoiding or hitting them.
+Also mentioned that the best platformers enemies can also be tools for progression e.g. super mario and shovel knight jumping boost enemies.

+Essentially it all boils down to how the players abilities interact with the enemies and the level itself.

+So if I were to speculate, one should probably start with the basic player abilities:

+* Move horizontally
+* Jump
+* Dash
+* Melee hit
+* Ranged hit

+One must know these in order to place obstacles.
+Next is probably enemy design and behavior e.g.:

+* Move
+* Shoot

+Actually I think it is important to settle on a single, unique mechanic to focus the design on.
+For instance for shovel knight, it is the shovel.
+Hit with it, use it to jump on enemies etc. For mario the game is largely focused on jump.
+Is how you dispact enemies and progress.
+Hollow knight has the nail, whihc is similar to the shovel.
+Also other abilities, but that comes in later.

+An idea could be the Cubemancer.
+You summon cubes.
+These are used for either attacking enemies (drop from sky) or creating platforms.

+Just watched the first level of shovel knight.
+It basically introduces the core mechanics available to the player:

+* Move horizontally
+* Jumping
+* Hitting
+* Jump with shovel down

+Also introduces the following level elements:

+* Some terrain can be destroyed via hitting
+    * Reveal passages
+    * Reveal items
+* Enemies:
+    * Beetle
+    * Skeleton

+A good core mechanic should have multiple uses.
+For instance the shovel hit in shovel knight:

+* Kill enemies
+* Reveal passages
+* Deflect projectiles
+* Activate switches

+Also the shovel jump can:

+* Kill enemies
+* Activate objects
+* Destroy geometry
+* Bounce off enemies and other objects

+Jumping can:

+* Avoid enemies
+* Reach higher floors and objects

+Ideas for mechanics:

+Dynamite:

+* Kill enemies
+* Push and gain elevation
+* Destroy objects
+* Activate objects

+Square:

+* Kill enemies (on impact)
+* Block projectiles
+* Gain elevation

+Dash:

+* Reset jump
+* Avoid attacks
+* Horizontal motion, without ground

+Jump:

+* Gain elevation
+* Avoid attacks
+* Reset dash

+In general want some intense metal slug experience.

+Speaking of which, it has the following core mechanics:

+* Move
+* Shoot
+* Jump
+* Duck

+# 2023-05-23

+Okay I have decided to just experiment with character moveset.
+When I find something interesting either combat or platforming I design around it.

+Speaking of which I need to compute the jump height -> gravity -> velocity algorithm again.
+Consider:

+y = g * x ^ 2 + v * x
+y' = 2 * g * x + v

+meaning the highest point is given by:

+0 = 2 * g * x + v
+x = - v / (2 * g)

+Inserting this into the original equation gives:

+y = g * v ^ 2 / 4 / g ^ 2 - v ^ 2 / 2 / g

+y = (g / 4 / g ^2 - 1 / 2 / g) * v ^ 2
+y = (1 / 4 / g - 1 / 2 / g) * v ^ 2

+y = 1 / (4 * g) * v ^ 2
+v = 2 * sqrt(y * g)
+Now in terms of v

+# 2023-05-24

+So have made some initial character movesets and animations.
+Was kinda fun.
+But stil hasen't brought me closer to what to do.
+I'm leaning towards platformer.
+Not for technical reasons, but rather design.

+I really have no idea where to start or stop.
+Kinda get the idea of the level design process.
+You create a rough idea of the challenges/problems you present the player, and go from there.

+But in order to do that you must have:

+* Main character moveset
+* Enemies
+* Obstacles and props
+* General rules
+* A theme

+This is kinda where I am stuck.
+Don't really know where to start.
+Either on moveset or theme or enemies.
+All I know is that I want general platforming capability.

+* Tiles
+* Jumping
+* Horizontal moves
+* Character driven

+Anyways back to my thoughts.
+The reason I want a platformer is to keep things simple.
+Simple enemies and stuff.
+I dont relaly know how to design around or design more complicated enemy AI for a brawler.
+Also I like fast paced movement.

+I think I like somehting like a goblin shaman mc or something.
+Also had an idea of using spawned blocks for platforming and combat.
+Regardless the core moveset is the most important.
+The game must be beatable with it.
+Otherwise it would be more of a metroidvania.